-Our simulations demonstrate SHAKTI's ability to represent the transition from an inefficient to efficient drainage pattern as melt flux rises and vice versa.
-These transitions are marked by large spikes in hydraulic head and corresponding dips in effective pressure, which support numerous previous observations of spring and fall speedups at Shishper and other mountain glaciers and strengthen existing hypotheses that seasonal glacier motion in High Mountain Asia is largely driven by changes in subglacial hydrology.

-While subglacial hydrology is widely understood to be a crucial factor behind surging, it likely does not provide a standalone explanation for surge motion.
-The lack of a clear hydrological trigger for incipient surge motion and for the second surge peak highlights the complexity of surge dynamics and the need for further investigation into the interactions between subglacial hydrology, ice dynamics, and other potential triggering mechanisms (Sevestre and Benn, 2015; Benn and others, 2019).

-This is the first time the SHAKTI model has been applied to a realistic mountain glacier.
-While our simulations here involve several simplifying assumptions to focus on the evolution of subglacial hydrology in isolation from velocity coupling, the successful reproduction of transitions between distributed and channelized drainage over the course of several years provides a solid framework for future work to expand application of the model.
+Our simulations demonstrate SHAKTI's ability to represent the transition from an inefficient to efficient 329 drainage pattern as melt flux rises and vice versa.
+These transitions are marked by large spikes in hydraulic 330 head and corresponding dips in effective pressure, which support numerous previous observations of spring 331 and fall speedups at Shishper and other mountain glaciers and strengthen existing hypotheses that seasonal 332 glacier motion in High Mountain Asia is largely driven by changes in subglacial hydrology.
+In addition, 333 while subglacial hydrology is widely understood to be a crucial factor behind surging, the lack of a clear 334 hydrological trigger for incipient surge motion and for the second surge peak highlights the complexity of 335 surge dynamics and the need for further investigation into the interactions between subglacial hydrology, 336 ice dynamics, and other potential triggering mechanisms (Sevestre and Benn, 2015; Benn and others, 2019).
+337 This is the first time the SHAKTI model has been applied to a realistic mountain glacier.
+While our 338 simulations here involve several simplifying assumptions to focus on the evolution of subglacial hydrology in isolation from velocity coupling, the model reproduces transitions between distributed and channelized drainage that could explain the timing of spring and fall speedups in the region.
+This provides a solid framework for future work to expand application of the model.
 These future studies should focus on analyzing the complex coupling between subglacial hydrology and glacier motion (Hoffman and Price, 2014; Sommers and others, 2024).
 Additionally, investigating the causal link between ice-dammed lake drainage and surge termination may provide valuable insights into the role of subglacial hydrology in modulating surge behavior (Björnsson, 1998; Jiskoot and others, 2000).